ministryofjustice/fb-monitoring/README.md

 At the moment it is best to manually check the output of the deploys to each environment as it is possible for the build to show green when in fact there was an error returned from the kubectl command.

-If you have permision to access the cluster it is also possibly to apply changes from a local machine:
+If you have permission to access the cluster it is also possibly to apply changes from a local machine:

 `ruby scripts/deploy_alerting.rb <destination> <platform_env> <deployment_env>`